Your Worker’s Rights In Washington State

-As a Washington state employee, you are entitled to several protections and benefits under state and federal laws.
+As a Washington State employee, you are entitled to protections and benefits under state and federal laws.
 Everyone deserves to be paid fairly, work free of discrimination and harassment, and perform their job in a safe work environment.
-Unfortunately, that doesn’t always happen, and many people don’t know what to do, or even what their rights are.
-In this guide, we’ve outlined your basic worker’s rights, what to do when they’re violated, and how hiring a skilled employment attorney can help you.
+Unfortunately, that doesn’t always happen, and many people don’t know what to do or even what their rights are.
+In this guide, we’ve outlined your Washington State worker’s rights, what to do when they’re violated, and how hiring a skilled employment attorney can help you.

 Basic Protections For Employees And Job Applicants

-- Not be sexually harassed or discriminated against because of your age, race, religion, gender, sexual orientation, national origin, disability, or genetic information
+- Harassment or discrimination against you because of your race, color, religion, sex (including pregnancy, gender identity, sexual orientation, national origin, age (40 or older), disability, or genetic information.

 Other major federal laws that offer worker protections include (but aren’t limited to):

 In recent years, Washington State has taken a progressive approach towards labor laws and protecting employees that go a step further than current national laws.
-In addition to Federal protections, Washington employees are entitled to the following worker’s rights:
+In addition to federal protections, Washington State employees are entitled to the following worker’s rights:

-- Paid sick and safe time – this policy allows Washington workers to take paid time off when they are sick or to care for a sick family member.
+- Seattle Paid Sick and Safe Time (PSST): This policy allows Washington State workers to take paid time off when they are sick, for domestic assault-related reasons, or to care for a sick family member.
 You do not need to provide a doctor’s note.
 Workers earn one hour of sick and safe time for every 40 hours worked for a total of 6.5 days per year.

-- Fair chance employment – prohibits discrimination against workers with criminal records.
-You cannot be asked about your record on a job application and employers must consider your job experience before your record.
+- Fair Chance Employment (FCE): This prohibits discrimination against workers with criminal records.
+You cannot be asked about your record on an initial job application, and employers must consider your job experience before your record.

-- Wage theft protection – You deserve to be paid on time, and the wage you were promised.
-Wage theft happens when you aren’t paid the rate you were promised, at least minimum wage, or compensated properly for overtime and breaks.
+- Wage theft protection: You deserve to be paid on time and the wage you were promised.
+Wage theft happens when you aren’t paid the rate you were promised, paid at least minimum wage, or compensated properly for overtime and breaks.
 If you are consistently finding your paycheck incorrect, you may be the victim of wage theft and have the right to hold your employer accountable.

-- Harassment and discrimination protections – Washington state and federal laws give you the right to work free of discrimination and harassment based on race, sex, gender identity, age, sexual orientation, religion, nation of origin, or disability.
+- Harassment and discrimination protections: Washington State and federal laws give you the right to work free of discrimination and harassment based on race, color, religion, sex (including pregnancy, gender identity, and sexual orientation, national origin, age (40 or older), disability, or genetic information.

 Seattle And SeaTac Worker’s Rights

-- Secure scheduling – for Seattle restaurant and food service workers at chains with more than 500 employees, city laws note that you should receive your schedule at least 14 days in advance.
-If your manager asks you to work a shift not on your schedule or cancels a shift, you are owed pay for that shift too, called “predictability pay.”
-And if you work a “clopening” shift (closing and opening on the same shift in less than 10 hours), you have the right to refuse that shift.
+- Secure Scheduling: For Seattle retail and food service workers at establishments with more than 500 employees worldwide, city laws note that you should receive your schedule at least 14 days in advance.
+And if you work a “clopening” shift (closing and opening on the same shift in less than 10 hours), you are entitled to pay at a rate of time-and-a-half.
 Lastly, managers should offer you the chance to work extra hours before hiring part-time staff.

-- Health & Safety standards for hotel workers – protections are also in place for Seattle hotel staff.
-Hotels with 60+ rooms must give employees access to panic buttons and other protections against sexual harassment and assault, and if the hotel has more than 100 rooms, employers must provide health benefits or similar compensation and give extra pay to cleaning staff that clean more than 5,000 square feet in an 8-hour shift.
+- Health & Safety standards for hotel workers: Protections are also in place for Seattle hotel staff.
+Hotels with 60+ rooms must give employees access to panic buttons and other protections against sexual harassment and assault; if the hotel has more than 100 rooms, employers must provide health benefits or similar compensation and give extra pay to cleaning staff that cleans more than 5,000 square feet in an 8-hour shift.

-- Domestic worker protections – Nannies, house cleaners, home care workers, gardeners, cooks, au pairs, or household managers in Seattle are often independent contractors and therefore don’t qualify for some federal and state protections, but they have rights too.
-Protection from sexual harassment, assault, and discrimination, uninterrupted meal and rest breaks (or more pay if you don’t get a break), paid Seattle minimum wage, and one day off every six consecutive days for live-in workers.
-Additionally, workers are allowed to keep their documents and personal effects.
+- Domestic worker protections: Nannies, house cleaners, home care workers, gardeners, cooks, au pairs, or household managers in Seattle are often independent contractors and therefore don’t qualify for some federal and state protections, but they have rights too.
+These rights include protection from sexual harassment, assault, and discrimination, 30-minute uninterrupted meal and 10-minute uninterrupted rest breaks (or more pay if you don’t get a break), paid Seattle minimum wage, and one day off every six consecutive days for live-in workers.
+Additionally, workers are allowed to keep their original documents and personal effects.

-- TNC driver pay standard – Transportation Network Company (TNC) drivers that work for companies like Uber or Lyft have the right to earn a minimum rate for each trip in Seattle ($1.38 per mile + $0.59 per minute, with a minimum of $5.17), with tips paid on top of the minimum.
-Pay rates increase each year for cost of living.
+- TNC driver pay standard: Transportation Network Company (TNC) drivers that work for companies like Uber or Lyft have the right to earn a minimum rate for each trip in Seattle of $0.64 per passenger platform minute for all passenger platform time for that trip, plus $1.50 per passenger platform mile for all passenger platform miles driven on that trip (or a minimum of $5.62 per dispatched trip), with tips paid on top of the minimum.
+Pay rates increase each year for the cost of living.
 Additionally, if you are “deactivated” by the TNC, you have the right to appeal that decision and seek representation under the TNC Deactivation Ordinance.
 Regardless of whether you’re an independent contractor working for a TNC or not, you’re guaranteed these rights.

 What To Do When Your Rights Are Violated